Hi and welcome to

 - Then add your rice and stock and coriander leaves give it all a good stir and season with salt and pepper

-- Pop the lid on your casserole dish (or cover tightly with foil) and place in the centre of the oven for 30 minutes
+- Pop the lid on your casserole (or cover tightly with foil) and pop in the centre of the oven for 30 minutes

-- Return the lid and leave to stand for a further 10 minutes (do not put it back in the oven)
+- Return the lid and leave to stand for 10 minutes on the side (do not put it back in the oven)

 - Then simply serve with a dollop of yoghurt and fresh coriander leaves – yum!